 The second thing to note is that there is only one vertex in row 5 and column 4 of $D^*(P)$.
 This means that worker $\worker{5}$ is certain to be employed at firm $\firm{4}$ in every stable matching.
-This same observation was captured in Figure~\ref{fig:exExtremeMatchings} wherein vertex $(5,4)$ was a hybrid of the colours yellow and blue indicating that it was in both the worker-optimal stable matching and the firm-optimal stable matching, and hence must be included in every stable matching due to the lattice structure of the set of stable matchings.
+This same observation could be made by examining Figure~\ref{fig:exExtremeMatchings} wherein vertex $(5,4)$ was a hybrid of the colours yellow and blue indicating that it was in both the worker-optimal stable matching and the firm-optimal stable matching, and hence, due to the lattice structure of the set of stable matchings, must be included in every stable matching.
 We also note that there is no vertex in the row labelled by $\worker{6}$ of $D^*(P)$.
 From this we can conclude that in every stable matching all positions are filled but worker $\worker{6}$ is never employed.

 A {\it balanced} two-sided market is one with the same number of workers as positions.
 A {\it perfect} matching in a balanced two-sided market is one in which every worker is employed and every position is filled.
 The third and final observation we make regarding panel (b) of Figure~\ref{fig:ex2} concerns balanced markets and perfect stable matchings.
-While $D^*(P)$ is balanced market, in this case with five workers and five positions, it is also the case that all stable matchings are perfect matching with all five workers employed and all five positions filled.
+While $D^*(P)$ is a balanced market, in this case with five workers and five positions, it is also the case that every stable matching is a perfect matching with all five workers employed and all five positions filled.